Much like the LinkedIn discussion that triggered it, last week’s post hit a nerve: can employees learn to be innovative?

 For as much talk and examples of innovation are discussed, most organizations haven’t gotten the message.
 And frankly they never will because it goes against human nature.
 Here’s the message for you: Innovation is not additive, it is subtractive.

 This means you just don’t add activities on top of what you already do, you have to eliminate to make room for the new.
+You’ll have to carefully analyze the company’s employee time tracking software to understand where time-activity slots can be adjusted.

 As stated a few weeks ago, employees need support, challenge and freedom to innovate in the workplace.
 So, if we invert the question“can employees learn to be innovative?” to “what impedes employees from being innovative in the workplace?”, we arrive at what blocks inspiration in the workplace.